 In most templating packages I’ve seen, inheritance is expressed inside of the

 template itself.
-So if you have two pages index
+So if you have two pages index and post which inherit

-, the inheritence is expressed inside of the templates
+from a common root, the inheritence is expressed inside of the templates

 themselves.
-It’s sufficient to parse index
+It’s sufficient to parse index and post in code, and let the

-templating engine handle the lookup of root
+templating engine handle the lookup of root on its own:

 Go’s templates don’t allow a template to specify which template(s) it inherits from, only ones which the root template calls.
 Therefore the association points downstream, which means that you call render on the parent.